-The American Government examination covers the scope and emphasis of material that is usually taught in one-semester introductory courses in American government and politics at the college level in the United States.
+The American Government exam covers material that is usually taught in a one-semester introductory course in American government and politics at the college level.
+The scope and emphasis of the exam reflect what is most commonly taught in introductory American government and politics courses in political science departments around the United States.
 These courses go beyond a general understanding of civics to incorporate political processes and behavior.
 The exam covers topics such as the institutions and policy processes of the federal government, the federal courts and civil liberties, political parties and interest groups, political beliefs and behavior, and the content and history of the Constitution.

 The exam contains approximately 100 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
 Any time test takers spend on tutorials and providing personal information is in addition to the actual testing time.